NISP-GmbH/DCV-Management-Linux/README.md

 * List sessions by owner
 * Check session timedout
 * Collaboration session: The session owner will control the session and additional users can ask to see (without control) the owner session
+* Schedule notifications to send to GNOME session users, get the answer and store in the systemd journal

 Advantages of the local Python HTTP API:
 * Do not need to use SUDO anymore, as we can control the service using http calls